SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 #### The `NoEmailPresenter`

-This presenter will be used when there is no selection in the list of folders and emails.
+This presenter will be used when there is no selection in the tree of folders and emails.
 It is very simple, as it does not have any functionality.

 ```
 SpPresenter << #NoEmailPresenter